-At 23 years old, Ian St. Arnaud found himself to be an old hand on the festival performer circuit, a University graduate, an accidental overdose survivor and at a loss for what to do with himself next.
+At 24 years old, Ian St. Arnaud found himself to be an old hand on the festival performer circuit, a University graduate, an accidental overdose survivor and at a loss for what to do with himself next.

-Ian, the primary songwriter of North of Here, wanting to honour his band & the loss of his friend, reworked and rewrote many of the songs that make up the bulk of St. Arnaud’s debut album.
-However, new music soon began to pour out of St.Arnaud, and releases ensued: including two singles, Dark Horse, Morning Dreamers, and St.Arnaud’s debut EP, Morning, Buddy, to be released in the fall of 2018.
-Teaming up with Juno Award nominated producer Graham Lessard (Barr Brothers, Reuben and the Dark, Basia Bulat), Ian dove into the studio to flesh out his understated and raw songs.
-Hearkening to ‘60s protest folk, beaming, clever lyrics belay the dark weight of his themes.
-Simply orchestrated and impeccably-composed, The Cost of Living is a stunning sonic achievement.
-Ian takes head-on, themes of death, loss and confusion with sardonic humour and heart-on-the-sleeve, puppy-love honesty.
-His lyrics bounce over the trumpet and electrified tenor guitar interplay, tastefully layered over the rhythm section.
+Ian St.Arnaud, songwriter, and Will Holowaychuk, drummer and third member of North of Here, wanting to honour their band & the loss of their friend, reworked and rewrote many of the songs that make up the bulk of St. Arnaud’s debut album.
+However, new music inevitably began to pour out of St.Arnaud, and the first string of releases ensued, including: two singles, Dark Horse (August 2018), Morning Dreamers (September 2018), and St.Arnaud’s debut 6-track EP, Morning, Buddy (October 2018).
+Teaming up with Juno Award-nominated producer Graham Lessard (The Barr Brothers, Timber Timbre, Basia Bulat), Ian dove fully into the studio to flesh out his understated and raw songs.
+Hearkening to ‘70s protest folk, beaming, clever lyrics belay the dark weight of his themes.
+Simply orchestrated solo and band-performances, and impeccably-composed, St.Arnaud’s debut LP, The Cost of Living, set to be released Fall 2019, is a stunning sonic achievement.
+Ian tackles head-on themes of death, loss and confusion with sardonic humour and heart-on-the-sleeve puppy-love honesty.
+His simple, insightful lyrics bob and weave through layers of trumpet and electrified tenor guitar interplay, all tastefully layered over a sweet and solid rhythm section.